dbtrail

 Per-eventEvent ID + timestampQuery or reverse a specific row change by its indexed event

-The --at parameter accepts second-level precision (YYYY-MM-DD HH:MM:SS or RFC 3339).
+The --at parameter accepts second-level precision (YYYY-MM-DD HH:MM:SS, interpreted as UTC, or RFC 3339).
 All events with timestamps up to and including the target are applied; later events are skipped.

 Triggering PITR